 The Client Report (or client-level data) is a collection of records (one record for each client enrolled in the ADAP) which includes the client's encrypted unique identifier, basic demographic data, and enrollment and certification information.
-A client's record also includes data about any ADAP-funded insurance and medication received, including the costs of these services, as well as HIV clinical information.
+A client's record also includes data about any ADAP-funded medication assistance and/or health insurance assistance received, including the costs of these services, as well as HIV clinical information.